PS2Sanctuary/Sanctuary.Census/README.md

 ﻿# Sanctuary.Census

-An unofficial supplement to Daybreak Game Company's Census API, which aims to present up-to-date static PlanetSide 2 data.
+An unofficial supplement to [Daybreak Game Company's Census API](https://census.daybreakgames.com), which aims to present up-to-date static PlanetSide 2 data.
 The methods through which Sanctuary.Census retrieves data allow it to keep itself up-to-date automatically, until such a time as the structure of the data it depends on, or the methods required to retrieve it, change.

-This collection updating process is currently performed every three hours.

 ## Getting Started